 The Dodd-Frank risk retention rules generally require sponsors of ABS, such as Sallie Mae, to retain an economic interest in an ABS transaction that represents at least five percent of the credit risk of the assets being securitized.
 We early adopted the Dodd-Frank risk retention rules beginning with our 2016-A securitization transaction completed in May 2016.
-For our 2016-A transaction and subsequent securitizations that are treated as on-balance sheet, we comply with the Dodd-Frank risk retention rules by retaining (for a requisite period of time) an "eligible horizontal residual interest" comprised of residual certificates representing at least five percent of the fair value of all ABS interests issued in the securitization structured as securitizations, that are treated as off-balance sheet, we comply with the Dodd-Frank risk retention rules by retaining (for a requisite period) an "eligible vertical interest" comprised of a five percent interest in each class of ABS interests issued in any such transaction or a single interest entitling the holder to five percent of any amounts payable by the trustee in respect of each interest issued by the issuing trust.
+For our 2016-A transaction and subsequent securitizations that are treated as on-balance sheet, we comply with the Dodd-Frank risk retention rules by retaining (for a requisite period of time) an "eligible horizontal residual interest" comprised of residual certificates representing at least five percent of the fair value of all ABS interests issued in the securitization transaction, determined as of the date of transfer.
+With any securitizations, including any loan sale transactions structured as securitizations, that are treated as off-balance sheet, we comply with the Dodd-Frank risk retention rules by retaining (for a requisite period) an "eligible vertical interest" comprised of a five percent interest in each class of ABS interests issued in any such transaction; for future off-balance securitizations, we may also comply with the Dodd-Frank risk retention rules by retaining (for a requisite period) a single interest entitling the holder to five percent of any amounts payable by the trustee in respect of each interest issued by the issuing trust.